Internet service provider: Transit ISPs

 Just as their customers pay them for Internet access, ISPs themselves pay upstream ISPs for Internet access.
 An upstream ISP such as a tier 2 or tier 1 ISP usually has a larger network than the contracting ISP or is able to provide the contracting ISP with access to parts of the Internet the contracting ISP by itself has no access to.

 In the simplest case, a single connection is established to an upstream ISP and is used to transmit data to or from areas of the Internet beyond the home network; this mode of interconnection is often cascaded multiple times until reaching a tier 1 carrier.
 In reality, the situation is often more complex.
 ISPs with more than one point of presence (PoP) may have separate connections to an upstream ISP at multiple PoPs, or they may be customers of multiple upstream ISPs and may have connections to each one of them at one or more point of presence.
 Transit ISPs provide large amounts of bandwidth for connecting hosting ISPs and access ISPs.

 Border Gateway Protocol is used by routers to connect to other networks, which are identified by their autonomous system number.
-Tier 2 ISPs depend on Tier 1 ISPs and often have their own networks, but must pay for transit or internet access to Tier 1 ISPs, but may peer or send transit without paying, to other Tier 2 and/or some Tier 1 ISPs.
-Tier 3 ISPs do not engage in peering and only purchase transit from Tier 2 and Tier 1 ISPs, and often specialize in offering internet service to end customers such as businesses and individuals.
+Tier 2 ISPs depend on Tier 1 ISPs and often have their own networks, but must pay for transit or Internet access to Tier 1 ISPs, but may peer or send transit without paying, to other Tier 2 and/or some Tier 1 ISPs.
+Tier 3 ISPs do not engage in peering and only purchase transit from Tier 2 and Tier 1 ISPs, and often specialize in offering Internet service to end customers such as businesses and individuals.
 Some organizations act as their own ISPs and purchase transit directly from a Tier 1 ISP.
 Transit ISPs may use OTN (Optical transport network) or SDH/SONET (Synchronous Digital Hierarchy/Synchronous Optical Networking) with a DWDM (Dense wavelength-division multiplexing) system for transmitting data through optical fiber over long distances such as across a city or between cities.
 For transmissions in a metro area such as a city and for large customers such as data centers, special pluggable modules in routers, conforming to standards such as CFP, QSFP-DD, OSFP, 400ZR or OpenZR+ may be used alongside DWDM and many vendors have proprietary offerings.
-Long-haul networks transport data across longer distances than metro networks, such as through submarine cables, or connecting several metropolitan networks.
+Long-haul networks transport data across longer distances than metro networks, such as through submarine cables, or connecting several metropolitan networks and can use DWDM equipment on both ends.
 Optical line systems and packet optical transport systems can also be used for data transmission in metro areas, long haul connections and data center interconnect.
 Ultra long haul transmission transports data over distances of over 1500 kilometers.
 ISPs connect to each other and to customers via data centers hosting meet-me rooms.